sammyschneider/Finder_Frontend/README.md

 Functionality to be added: User Auth

-Issues: App sometimes doesn't work because of API limitations (# of requests)
+Issues: App is slow because of API limitations (# of requests)